 Andrew Nesbitt has spent over a decade mapping open source infrastructure.
 His current project, ecosyste.ms, indexes 12 million packages, 287 million repositories, 24.5 billion dependencies, and 1.9 million maintainers.
-The dataset is open, and it is already being used to answer hard questions about how software supply chains actually work.
+That is not a dashboard.
+That is a public dataset anyone can build on.

 [READ ORIGINAL →]